n-brindley/aurora-scale-sizes/README.md

 Usage:

 – We recommend sigma clipping images to remove stars prior to using the algorithm, but the de-noising has a good chance of removing them.
+The algorithm currently doesn't handle NaNs, so replace clipped pixels with a local mean and add some gaussian noise so it blends in.

 –The main function is aurora_power.
 It works best on discrete and bright emissions, but results will be reasonable in other cases.
 Images are meant to be in Rayleighs; behaviour has not been tested on raw counts.